MadG0blin359/C-GlitchCraft/Projects/README.md

-# Expensly : An Expense Tracker
+# Expensly : Master Your Finances

 ## Overview